The Nest

 Co-Ops Reject

-A biracial woman caucasian man listen to vacancy candidate sitting together at a table at a job interview.
+A biracial woman and a caucasian man listen to vacancy candidates sitting together at a table at a job interview.
 Diverse couple communicating with real estate agent, successful meeting ready to sign contract concept

-It’s doubtful to happen.
+It’s doubtful it will happen.
 Even so, you can always talk with a lawyer about it.

 Are You Allowed To Ask Why You Were Rejected?